fiware-docker/docker-container-service/README.md

 ![](figs/FDCS_Tenant_Isolation.png?raw=true)

-For details about how to use FDCS see the [FDCS User Guide](doc/userguide/user-guide.md).
+For details about how to use FDCS see the [FDCS User Guide](docs/userguide/user-guide.md).

-For details about how to administer and install on-premise FDCS see the [FDCS Admin and Installation Guide]](doc/adminguide/admin-guide.md).
+For details about how to administer and install an on-premise FDCS see the [FDCS Admin and Installation Guide](docs/adminguide/admin-guide.md).